Why lifelong lllearning is important

 Self-directed learning

-Hospitality professionals may also choose to engage in a self-directed form of the continuous learning process.
+Hospitality professionals may also decide to engage in a self-directed form of the continuous learning process.
 In this case, a professional decides to manage the speed and direction of their entire learning process.
 Examples of this type of learning include:

 • Massive Open Online Courses (MOOCs).
 They provide free, large-scale, interactive participation and open web-based access to courses built on learners' engagement who self-organize their participation.
 The best part is they are aligned to their individual learning goals, prior knowledge and skill levels and shared interests.
 Some but not all of these courses provide college credits.